amarmashruwala/Chime-to-Broadcast-Automation/README.md

 ## Configuration

 * Create a new folder on your local drive
-* Clone this Github repository into the newly created folder
+* Clone this Github repository into the newly created folder.
+Example "GithubRepos"
 * Go to your AWS Account, IAM -> users -> security credentials, create and access key, and download the .csv file in a known location on your local Machine. (if not done already) you will need your account credentials at a later stage.
 * Open Windows Powershell
 * Run: